-DIY-ing your own tables is a great idea, if you follow a few simple rules.
+DIY-ing your own tables at your wedding is a great idea but it is important that you follow a few simple rules.
 Firstly, make sure that you allow time to do the tables – you don’t want to be rushing around on the morning of your wedding day primping flowers and adjusting bows.
-If you possibly can, do the tables the night before.
+If you possibly can, do the tables the night before to save yourself from any stress on the big day.

-Secondly, scented candles are a no-no on any tables where food is being served.
-Your guests want to be tempted by the delicious smells of the dishes being offered, rather than have them masked by a floral candle fragrance.
-Use candles by all means – they’re an economical way of creating an atmospheric scene – but make sure they’re unscented!
+Candles by all means – they’re an economical way of creating an atmospheric scene – but make sure they’re unscented!
+Scented candles are a no-no on any tables where food is being served.
+You want to tempt your guests by the delicious smells of the dishes being offered, rather than have them masked by a floral candle fragrance.

 Thirdly, don’t make the centrepieces too high or your guests won’t be able to see one another to chat.
 Flowers and decorations should be below eye level so that conversation flows easily.